 $ cd /home/radio/server/ $ pwd $ vi sc_serv.conf

 Add the following statements to sc_serv.conf file (example configuration).

 adminpassword=password password=password1 requirestreamconfigs=1 streamadminpassword_1=password2 streamid_1=1 streampassword_1=password3 streampath_1=http://radio-server.lan:8000 logfile=logs/sc_serv.log w3clog=logs/sc_w3c.log banfile=control/sc_serv.ban ripfile=control/sc_serv.rip

-Some important settings that you should be aware on this file are password statements, which you must be changed accordingly:
+Some important settings that you should be aware of this file are password statements, which you must be changed accordingly:

 - adminpassword – Admin password required to perform remote administration via the web interface to the server.

-- streampassword_1 – Password required by remote media player to connect and stream media content to server.
+- streampassword_1 – Password required by the remote media player to connect and stream media content to the server.

 http://localhost:8000 OR http://ipaddress:8000

-Once the configuration is created you can copy it to server installation directory.
+Once the configuration is created you can copy it to the server installation directory.

 $ chmod +x sc_serv $ ./sc_serv & $ netstat -tulpn | grep sc_serv